Skip to main content

 Eviction of regulated tenants

-You're likely to be a regulated or protected tenant if you pay rent to a private landlord and your tenancy started before 15 January 1989.
+You're probably a regulated or protected tenant if you pay rent to a private landlord and your tenancy started before 15 January 1989.

 This applies even if you've had a new landlord during this time.
 For example, if the original landlord died or sold the property.